Chaseocodes/Code-Challenges/README.md

 # Codewars
-This is where I am posting my completed codewars.
+This is where I am posting my completed code challenges.